onurzdg/analyze-task-schedule/README.md

 Parser is capable of dealing with files that have an inconsistent amount white spaces between each token.

 ### Output:
-task_count: number of tasks found in the input file
+task_count: number of tasks found in the input file.
 max_parallelism: maximum number of tasks that can be found executing simultaneously
 minimum_completion_time: minimum time to execute all tasks, which is the same as the time it takes to complete the critical path
 critical_path_count: number of discovered critical paths
 critical_paths: all discovered critical paths

 ## Sample Input File Format